HenrikBengtsson/my-paragliding-setup/README.md

 1. In Poke 3 Bluetooth settings, pair BlueFlyVario device (e.g. BlueFly-7D0D).
 No PIN required

-2. In Poke 3, enable 'Location' by click on the map icon (to the very right) in the Poke 3 pulldown menu **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack
+2. In Poke 3, enable 'Location' by clicking on the map icon (to the very right) in the Poke 3 pulldown menu **IMPORTANT**: if this is not done, then you cannot connect the BlyFlyVario device in XCTrack